luycaslima/isometric-tilemap-editor/README.md

       - [x] Fix number of the layers in three

-        - [ ] Especify which is the walkable floor and the other two as only decorative
+        - [ ] Especify which is the walkable floor and the other two as only decorative( Visualy)

       - [ ] Hide Layer Button (Check box)